-Free Service for Healthcare Workers, First Responders, & Essential Personnel.
-Call to speak with someone in a safe, anonymous and confidential environment between 9am and 9pm.
-Minnesota Psychiatric Society is teaming with the MN Psychological Association, the MN Black Psychologists Association, and Mental Health MN to offer 20-minute support services calls to support Minnesota health care workers, first responders and essential personnel to manage the stress and emotional toll of being on the front lines of this pandemic.
+Free Service Call to speak with someone in a safe, anonymous and confidential environment between 9am and 9pm.
+Minnesota Psychiatric Society is teaming with the MN Psychological Association, the MN Black Psychologists Association, and Mental Health MN to offer 20-minute support services calls to support you during these times of high stress.
+1-833-437-3466

 In response to the COVID-19 pandemic, we have created a new FREE program to support healthcare workers in accessing mental health resources.
 Contact us at email@example.com or 651-321-2340 for more information.

 Join with your own "Buddy" or have one assigned to you.
 PeerRx is a FREE, peer-to-peer program for physicians and others working in health care (or, mental health care.)
 It is designed to provide support, connection, encouragement, resources, and skill-building in order to help participants advance along the Burnout to Thriving Index (Burnout —> Surviving —> Fine —> Well —> Thriving) toward optimal well-being, however you would define that state for yourself.
 The foundation of the PeerRxMed™ program is PeerRx90, also known as PRx90™, which is structured to support paired clinicians through a “buddy system” and provide a platform to facilitate encouragement, accountability, and mutual support/growth.